nathanchance/tuxmake/README.md

-TuxMake is a thin python+docker wrapper for building Linux kernels.
+TuxMake is a thin wrapper for building Linux kernels.

-Python is used to provide a common command-line interface for building across architectures, targets, and toolchains.

-Docker is used to provide isolated build environments, and allows builds to be reproducible.

-Requirements: python 3.6+, docker

 [[_TOC_]]